Unlocking History

 By 1851, it became apparent communication with California and the western area of modern-day Nevada was difficult at best without regular mail service.

-Supplies and goods were shipped around the tip of South America or delivered to central America, loaded onto overland wagons to be hauled across the jungle, to be reloaded on ships for transport to California.
-It was time-consuming and expensive.
-Overland routes from the east were nearly impassable during the winter.
+Supplies and goods were shipped around the tip of South America or delivered to central America, loaded onto overland wagons to be hauled across the jungle, then reloaded on ships for transport to California.
+This process was time-consuming and expensive.
+Meanwhile, overland routes from the east were nearly impassable, especially during winter.

 “The time and the conditions (were difficult as) there were no buildings or store houses for the safe keeping of goods, no banks, vaults or safes for the deposit of money or valuables.
-There were … no telegraph lines, no quick communication between town or camp.
-No man had any knowledge or acquaintance with his neighbor.
+There were no telegraph lines, no quick communication between town or camp.
 Ever restless, ever on the move, men would be in Sonora today and gone tomorrow.
 No one paid the least attention to their coming or going,” according to “California Men and Events, 1769-1890,” by George Henry Tinkham, published in 1915.

-The state legislature worked with the federal government to help ease the lack of communication.
+The state legislature worked with the federal government find solutions.

-“We are glad to perceive that action is about being taken to better the present mail regulations in California.
+“We are glad action is about being taken to (improve) mail regulations in California.
 There is no state in the Union which labors under half the disadvantages of California.
 Senator Gwin has been furnished with a list of practicable routes by Col. Johnson, the Census Commissioner, and Gen. Douglass, Marshal of the State,” reported the Sacramento Transcript, March 5, 1851.

 Statue of John Thompson holding a long stick wearing snow ski